fledge-iot/fledge/docs/91_version_history.rst

        - A problem that prevents an updated service from restarting after an upgrade if HTTPS is used for the interface between services has been resolved.
        - An issue that limited the update of additional services to just the notification service has been resolved.
 The update mechanism can now update any service that is added to the base system installation.
        - The Python south plugin mechanism has been updated to fix an issue with ingestion of nested data point values.
        - When switching a south plugin from a slow poll rate to a faster one the new poll rate does not take effect until the end of the current poll cycle.
-This could be a very long time, this has now been changed so that the south service will take the new poll rate as soon as possible rather than wait for the end of the current poll cycle.
+This could be a very long time.
+This has now been changed so that the south service will take the new poll rate as soon as possible rather than wait for the end of the current poll cycle.
-       - A bug that prevents notification rules from being executed for readings with asset codes starting with numeric values has been resolved.
+       - A bug that prevented notification rules from being executed for readings with asset codes starting with numeric values has been resolved.
        - The data sent to notification rules that register for audit information has been updated to include the complete audit record.
 This allows for notification rules to be written that trigger on particular auditable operations within the system.
        - The notification service would sometimes shutdown without removing all of the subscriptions it holds with the storage service.
 This could cause issues for the storage service.
 Subscriptions are now correctly removed.
        - The command line interface to view the status of the system has been updated to correctly show the statistics history collection task when it is running.